Watch Window in Excel (Table of Contents)

-Watch Window is a list used in MS Excel to keep track of values stored in any cell while we are working in other parts of a workbook.
-It stays at the top or bottom of a workbook and remains visible there, even if we are working on different worksheets.
-Watch Window is used where we have a huge spreadsheet, or we can say a huge dataset stored in different worksheets of MS Excel file and we have to keep a check on particular cell values belonging to different worksheets.
-Watch Window’s main advantage is you don’t need to go to any particular cell of any workbook again and again to check values stored in it.
+Watch Window is a list used in MS Excel to keep track of values stored in any cell while working in other parts of a workbook.
+It stays at the top or bottom of a workbook and remains visible, even if we work on different worksheets.
+We use the Watch Window when we have a huge spreadsheet or a massive dataset stored in different worksheets of MS Excel files.
+We also need to monitor specific cell values belonging to different worksheets actively.
+Watch Window’s main advantage is you don’t need to repeatedly go to any particular workbook cell to check its stored values.
 Let me give you some examples by which it will be easier to understand them better.

 How to Add a Watch Window?